Republican senator attacks National Security Council aide who testified in impeachment probe - Local News 8

 Over a series of tweets, Blackburn, a Tennessee Republican, made the unfounded claim that Vindman had leaked knowledge of President Donald Trump’s phone call with the Ukrainian President to the whistleblower whose complaint initially prompted the investigation, called him “vindictive” and said he wasn’t a patriot.

-“Adam Schiff is hailing Alexander Vindman as an American patriot,” Blackburn’s Twitter account posted on Thursday.
+“Adam Schiff is hailing Alexander Vindman as an American patriot,” Blackburn’s Twitter account posted at about 4 p.m.
+ET on Thursday.
 “How patriotic is it to badmouth and ridicule our great nation in front of Russia, America’s greatest enemy?

-Later, she added, “It makes sense that Alexander Vindman leaked the July 25th phone call to his friend (aka the ‘whistleblower’).
+Later, at about 6 p.m.
+ET, she added, “It makes sense that Alexander Vindman leaked the July 25th phone call to his friend (aka the ‘whistleblower’).
 They both have lots in common.”
 CNN is not identifying the whistleblower, but there is no evidence that Vindman or the whistleblower knew each other or held any political motivations.

 The Tennessee Republican accused both individuals of having “held the same NSC job,” being “liberals who worked under Obama” and having “wanted to take out Trump.”